pquiring/javaforce/readme.txt

 ----------------
 After building Javaforce and the native components you can run package.sh to build and package everything for a Linux repo.
 Supported distros : Debian, Fedora, Arch.
-FreeBSD is currently not supported (open issue if you would like to see FreeBSD packager task and repo created) All packages are stored in /repo and can then be processed and uploaded to a repo server.
+All packages are stored in /repo and can then be processed and uploaded to a repo server.
 Pre-built packages are hosted on sourceforge.net which can be installed through the jfLinux install process (see /linux).